frederic-perez/AmE-dictionary/data/idioms.md

 __no doubt__
 __no good deed goes unpunished__ :three: Due to the cruelty, ignorance, or selfishness of the world or others, one’s good deeds or good intentions will often result in more trouble than they are worth.
 An ironic and sardonic twist on the more standard moral that “no good deed goes unrewarded.”
 __no hard feelings__ :two::hammer:
+__no harm, no foul__ :two: If there was no bad outcome to an action, then there’s no need to be angry or upset about it. _A: “Oh, excuse me!
+I’m so sorry for knocking over your glass!”
+B: “It’s OK, it was empty.
+No harm, no foul!”_
 __no holds barred__ :three: __1__ (in wrestling) With no restrictions on the kinds of holds that are used. __2__ Used to convey that no rules or restrictions apply in a conflict or dispute. _No-holds-barred military action._ _This book takes a no-holds-barred approach to taking personal responsability._ :es: sin tabúes
 __no kidding__
 __no less than__ :dart:
 __no longer__
 __no matter how you slice it__ :two: Regardless of how a situation is analyzed, viewed, or portrayed, the truth of it remains unchanged. _No matter how you slice it, the drastically lower sales numbers this year are bad news for the company’s prospects for growth._
+__no matter what__ In any conditions; regardless of what happens. _I don’t care if it’s raining, I’m going to the concert no matter what._
 __no nonsense__ _adj_ :two: Totally serious; with no tricks or deceit.
 Hyphenated before a noun. _The new manager is very no nonsense in how he deals with customer complaints._ _We’re going to start adopting a no-nonsense approach to the problem._
+__no offense taken__
 __no offense__ :three: What I have said or am about to say is not meant to offend or insult you, even though it could be interpreted that way. _No offense, but I think it may be time you cleaned up your kitchen._
 __no one in his/her/their right mind would (do something)__ No one who is sane would consider doing something; someone would have to be crazy to do something. _Everyone knows Jake is a mess—no one in her right mind would date him._
 __no picnic__ _This is no picnic._
 __no pressure__ Said ironically to emphasize that what is being discussed carries a large amount of importance or makes one feel that one must try very hard to succeed. _A: “I don’t want you to feel intimidated, but this employee review will have a huge bearing on whether or not you’re kept on at the end of the year.”
 B: “Wow, no pressure or anything!”_
 __no probs__
+__no question about it__ Definitely; for sure. _Look at that foreboding sky.
+It’s going to rain shortly, no question about it._
+__no sale__ I reject the request, offer, or plan in question.
+No.
+__no shit__
 __no small thing__
 __no sooner (do something) than (do something else)__ One action had just concluded when something else happened or began. _No sooner had I wrapped up the meeting than everyone bolted from their seats._
 __no spring chicken__ :two: No longer young or youthful.
 (A “spring chicken” refers to a young chicken.)